ibm-s390-cloud/k8s-cex-dev-plugin/docs/troubleshooting.md

     ...

-## Capturing debug data for support {: capturing-debug-data-for-support}
+## Capturing debug data for support

 If you submit a support case, provide debugging data.
 Describe the failure and the expected behavior and collect the logs of **all** CEX